MatissesProjects/webcamKnn/README.md

 Base project for using the webcam and running the results through mobileNet, and the results of that through a KNN to allow for arbitrary classes to be discovered based off a small example set.

-# Future work

-This is the base for the class project there/not there, and light/dark sensor.

 # How to use

 Clone the repo, and run `basicFlaskApp.py`